DrTimothyAldenDavis/SuiteSparse/ParU/Demo/Benchmarking/README.txt

     Note that we used the following scripts to benchmark ParU and UMFPACK for the ACM TOMS paper submission for ParU, but they are specific to our two systems.
-We include them for reference:
+We include them for reference; they are optional:

         do_paru_and_umf_hyper
         do_paru_and_umf.slurm